base/base/crates/op-succinct/README.md

 **`sp1-kona`**
 - `native-host`: The host program which runs the Kona program natively using `kona`.
 - `zkvm-host`: The host program which runs the Kona program in SP1.
 - `zkvm-client`: The program proven in SP1.
-The `zkvm-host` first runs `zkvm-client` on the `native-host` to fetch the witness data, then uses SP1 to generate the program's proof of execution.
+The `zkvm-host` first runs `zkvm-client` on the `kona-host` to fetch the witness data, then uses SP1 to generate the program's proof of execution.

 ## Usage